FusionFormer: A Multi-sensory Fusion in Bird's-Eye-View and Temporal Consistent Transformer for 3D Object Detection: Abstract

 \section{Abstract}

 Multi-sensor modal fusion has demonstrated strong advantages in 3D object detection tasks.
-However, existing methods that fuse multi-modal features through a simple channel concatenation require transformation features into bird's eye view space and may lose the information on Z-axis thus leads to inferior performance.
-To this end, we propose FusionFormer, an end-to-end multi-modal fusion framework that leverages transformers to fuse multi-modal features and obtain fused BEV features.
-And based on the flexible adaptability of FusionFormer to the input modality representation, we propose a depth prediction branch that can be added to the framework to improve detection performance in camera-based detection tasks.
-In addition, we propose a plug-and-play temporal fusion module based on transformers that can fuse historical frame BEV features for more stable and reliable detection results.
-We evaluate our method on the nuScenes dataset and achieve $72.6\%$ mAP and $75.1\%$ NDS for 3D object detection tasks, outperforming state-of-the-art methods.
+However, existing methods that fuse multi-modal features require transforming features into the bird's eye view space and may lose certain information on Z-axis, thus leading to inferior performance.
+To this end, we propose a novel end-to-end multi-modal fusion transformer-based framework, dubbed FusionFormer, that incorporates deformable attention and residual structures within the fusion encoding module.
+Specifically, by developing a uniform sampling strategy, our method can easily sample from 2D image and 3D voxel features spontaneously, thus exploiting flexible adaptability and avoiding explicit transformation to the bird's eye view space during the feature concatenation process.
+We further implement a residual structure in our feature encoder to ensure the model's robustness in case of missing an input modality.
+Through extensive experiments on a popular autonomous driving benchmark dataset, nuScenes, our method achieves state-of-the-art single model performance of $72.6\%$ mAP and $75.1\%$ NDS in the 3D object detection task without test time augmentation.